sugaryourcoffee/secondhand/doc/printer.md

     uranus$ lpr file-to-print

-If it prints an error saying `lpr: Error - no default destination available.` it means that you have eather specify the printer that you want to print to or to set a default printer.
+If it prints an error saying `lpr: Error - no default destination available.` it means that you have ether specify the printer that you want to print to or to set a default printer.

 To specify a printer enter